sarahg/python-bikeshare-stats/README.md

 1. Find bikeshare data in CSV format for your desired city.
 GBFS lists these on [GitHub](https://github.com/NABSA/gbfs/blob/master/systems.csv).
 2. Download the city bikeshare data CSV to this project directory, then modify the `CITY_DATA` dictionary and `get_filters` function to include the new city option.

+_Note: Column headers and data formats may vary slightly from city to city.
+You may need to manually edit the CSV or modify more code to make this work._

 ## Run the program

 - Clone this repository to your local machine.